Dr. Martens: Expansion in the United Kingdom

-In addition a number of shoe manufacturers in the Northamptonshire area and further afield produced the boots under licence, as long as they passed quality standards.
+In addition, a number of shoe manufacturers in the Northamptonshire area and further afield produced the boots under licence, as long as they passed quality standards.
 The boots were popular among workers such as postmen, police officers and factory workers.
-By the later 1960s, skinheads started to wear them, "Docs" or "DMs" being the usual naming, and by the late 1970s, they were popular among scooter riders, punks, some new wave musicians, and members of other youth subcultures.
+By the later 1960s, skinheads started to wear them, "Docs" or "DMs" being the usual naming, and by the late 1970s, they were popular among scooter riders, punks, some new-wave musicians, and members of other youth subcultures.
 The shoes' popularity among politically right-wing skinheads led to the brand gaining an association with violence.
-Alexei Sayle sang the song "Dr. Martens' Boots" in a 1982 episode of the TV comedy The Young Ones.
+Alexei Sayle sang the song "Dr. Martens' Boots" in a 1982 episode of the BBC's anarchic comedy The Young Ones.